rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     at the University at Istanbul.
 -   In 1935, Carnap emigrated to the United States and became a professor at the University of Chicago.
+    -   In 1937, Carl Gustav Hempel joined Carnap at U Chicago as his assistant.
 -   Carnap, R. (1936).
 Testability and meaning. [^Carnap1936]
     -   Argued to replace verification with confirmation.
     -   Carnap spent many years trying to develop a theory of degree of confirmation